-Nos.
+Recent diamond drilling, that done by the present L.A.P. company on the property, has been confined to the lower levels, where sixteen holes, Nos.
+801, 802 and 901-914 inclusive, aggregating 5,755 feet have been drilled.
+Their distribution is as follows.
+No. 8 level, two holes totalling 442 feet and No. 9 level, fourteen holes totalling 5,313 feet.
+Data about these holes and their logs are shown in Figure 2.
+As seen on old plans, diamond drilling by the previous owners, Wayside Consolidated Gold Mines Limited, consisted of a group of six drill-holes, Nos.
 2, 3, 4, 5, 8, and 10, fanned from the face of the crosscut that goes east from the shaft station on No. 5 level, three down holes, Nos.
-9, 12, and 13 in easterly and westerly directions from near the face of the crosscut that goes farther east on the level, and one flat hole.
-No. 7. in a southeasterly direction from the drift south drift on No. 1 Hangingwall vein.
+9, 12, and 13 in easterly and westerly directions from near the face of the crosscut that goes farther east on the level, and one flat hole, No. 7, in a southeasterly direction from the south drift on No. 1 Hangingwall vein.
 Drill-hole No. 11 appears to have been drilled down from the surface.
-All the information in the L.A.P. holes is given in Figure 2 and as much as was obtainable on the Wayside Consolidated holes in the same figure.
+All the information on the L.A.P. holes is given in Figure 2 and as much as was obtainable on the Wayside Consolidated holes in the same figure.